Answer: The European Association of Cities, Institutions and Second Chance Schools is officially registered in France:

 Answer: Within E2C-Europe there are 3 types of memberships:

-- Member of College of Schools (labeled Second Chance School)
+- Member as School (labeled Second Chance Schools)

 On the ID-card that every new member needs to complete, you can choose your type of membership (this is also dependent on your type of organization) and there is a possibility to indicate whether you would like to become a labeled Second Chance School.
 The assessment that is necessary to become a labeled E2C School and the labeling procedure, takes place within the network by one of the other labeled E2C School members.